CoverUp: Effective High Coverage Test Generation for Python: Approach

-Concretely, to identify the code segments in a source file, \coverup{} first computes a set of ``interesting'' lines: these are lines that either lack coverage, or that are the source or the destination in branches that lack coverage.
-For each of these lines, it then looks in the AST for a class, function or method object containing that line.
-If the object found is a class and it spans more lines than a configurable limit, \coverup{} adds that class definition as segment context and recursively looks for another, smaller object containing the line.
-This limit is intended to guide \coverup{} towards acceptable excerpt sizes, facilitating its use with language models with more limited input window sizes.
+Concretely, to identify the code segments in a source file, \coverup{} first computes a set of ``interesting'' lines: these are lines that either lack coverage or are the source or the destination in branches that lack coverage.
+It then looks in the AST for a class, function, or method object containing each line.
+If the object found is a class that spans more lines than a configurable limit, \coverup{} adds that class definition as segment context and recursively looks for another, smaller object containing the line.
 Algorithm~\ref{alg:code-segments} describes this process in more detail.

+We implement this step using SlipCover~\cite{slipcover}, a recently introduced coverage analyzer with near-zero overhead, and Python's \texttt{ast} module.